KISHOREkevin/todoapp-react-native/README.md

 This project was made possible thanks to:
 - The React Native community
-- Supabase for the backend
+- SQLite for the backend
 - Open-source libraries & tools

 Feel free to contribute by opening issues or pull requests!